 - Policy for open access in the next Research Excellence Framework (updated November 2016) (HEFCE 2016/35)

 - Open access in the next Research Excellence Framework: policy adjustments and qualifications (HEFCE Circular letter 20/2015)

 To assist with communication of the policy within institutions, we have put together a printable poster.
-Please feel free to reuse these.
+Please feel free to reuse this.